Hausdorff dimension of limit sets for projective Anosov representations: Background

 \begin{rmk} Similarly to the Cartan projection, we have the following relation:

 \end{rmk}

 \paragraph{\textit{Main example}}

-The Cartan decomposition for $\SL(n,\R)$ is usually called the polar decomposition, and the Cartan projection associates to a matrix $g\in \SL(n,\R)$ the logarithm of the eigenvalues of $\sqrt{g g^t}$ in decreasing order.
+The Cartan decomposition for $\SL(n,\R)$ is usually called the polar decomposition, and the Cartan projection associates to a matrix $g\in \SL(n,\R)$ the logarithm of the eigenvalues of $\sqrt{g^t g}$ in decreasing order.
 We will denote by $\mu_i(g) = \epsilon_i(\mu(g))$ the $i$-eigenvalue of the Cartan projection of~$g$.

 The decomposition $g = g_e g_h g_p$ in that case is sometimes called the Dunford decomposition.
-The Jordan projection associates to $g$ the logarithm of the module of the complex eigenvalues of $g$, in decreasing order.
-We will denote similarly by $\lambda_i(g)= \epsilon_i(\lambda(g))$ the $i$-th eigenvalue of the Jordan projection of $g$.
+The Jordan projection associates to $g$ the logarithms of the moduli of the complex eigenvalues of $g$, in decreasing order.
+We will denote similarly by $\lambda_i(g)= \epsilon_i(\lambda(g))$ the $i$\textsuperscript{th} eigenvalue of the Jordan projection of $g$.